AI757/car-detection/README.md

 # car-detection
-This software is designed to scan any car and give you the name the year and the moddel
+This software is designed to scan any car and tell you what it is.